 There are plenty of opportunities for graduates looking to build a career in events or conference management.
 These range from volunteer roles running events such as Oxjam music festivals, which are held to support Oxfam, to entry-level assistant roles – you could even go straight into an event management role if you gained relevant experience during your studies.

 Salaries vary considerably according to employer, location and the industry for which your events are created and run.
 Some employers will also reward their events staff with commission-based payments and bonuses in addition to their base salary.

-The starting salaries of events assistants can range from £15,000 to £35,000 per year depending on the size of the company, level of responsibility and experience of the candidate.
-According to a survey carried out by the Higher Education Statistics Agency, the average salary was £17,905 for 2012/13 event management graduates in full-time paid employment.
+The starting salaries of events assistants are typically around £20,000 to £21,000, but may be more or less depending on the size of the company, level of responsibility and experience of the candidate.

 Where to look

-Charities and specialist events companies are not the only place to look – there is demand for events professionals across all industries.
-The British Film Institute has hired events assistants in the past on a salary of £18,000 to £21,000; the Centre for Cities has paid £22,000 to £24,000 for similar roles.
-Museums look for employees for events too; the salary for events assistants with The Wallace Collection can be around £18,000.
+Charities and specialist events companies are not the only place to look – there is demand for events professionals across all industries, including museums.
 You will find opportunities for careers in events almost anywhere.

-You may even find that your own university has events-based vacancies, even if only as part-time or seasonal work.
-In the past Royal Holloway, University of London has hired graduate interns in recruitment and events for full-time, one-year posts and has paid £19,800 to £22,200.
-Similarly, the University of Oxford hires events and administration assistants for £20,000 to £24,000.
+You may even find that your own university has events-based vacancies, including events and conference assistant roles, even if only as part-time or seasonal work.
 It may be worth checking your own campus to see if any such opportunities are available.